Sherman5A/microsoft-notes/azure/architecture/identity-access-security/defense-in-depth.md

 - Perimeter - **DDoS protection filters large-scale attacks before they can reduce availability for users**
     - Protects from network-based attacks
-    - Perimiter firewalls identify and altert when malicious attacks happen
+    - Perimeter firewalls identify and alert when malicious attacks happen
 - Network - **Limits communication between resources through segmentation and access control**
     - Resources only have access to whats required
     - Limiting communication reduces the risk of an attack spreading to other resources